lkroliko/TextSerializer/doc/DOCUMENTATION.md

 ##### Message Id Provider

 Message id provider is required to determine type of destination object of deserialization.
-It must by configured or implemented when you use Deserialize(string text) method on ITextSerializer.
+It must be configured or implemented to use Deserialize(string text) method on ITextSerializer.

 Option 1
 ```